Introduction

 load_dotenv()

-class uses it to establish a connection with the Firecrawl API engine.
+class uses it to establish a connection to the Firecrawl API engine.

-First, we will crawl the https://books.toscrape.com/ website, which is built for web-scraping practice:
+First, weโll crawl the https://books.toscrape.com/ website, which is designed for web scraping practice:

 Instead of writing dozens of lines of code with libraries like beautifulsoup4